avakiai/expra_winter2021-2022/course_book/setup.md

 1. You must have at least 20 GB of free disk space on your computer (but more is recommended, just to be safe).
 1. If you are using Windows you must be using Windows 10; Windows 7 and 8 will (most likely) not be sufficient for this course.

-If you foresee any of these being a problem please reach out to one of the instructors for what steps you can take to ensure you are ready for the course start.
+If you foresee any of these being a problem, please reach out to me by the first week of class.

 ## Required software